CrazyFedde/docs/commands.md

 <a name="playlist"></a>
 ### Playlist

-Allows music DJs to create, list, update, and delete music playlists, the command has a bunch of sub-commands that are used to manage the playlists, so to make it a bit easier here is all the sub-commands with links.
+Allows music DJs to create, list, update, and delete music playlists.
+This command has a bunch of sub-commands that are used to manage the playlists; to make it a bit easier, here are all the sub-commands.

  - [Add song to Playlist](#playlist-add)
  - [Create new Playlist](#playlist-create)